Awaitingprof/Global-crude-oil/README.md

 # Global-crude-oil
+Crude oil is a naturally occurring liquid petroleum product made of hydrocarbon deposits and other organic components that were generated from the remains of animals and plants that lived millions of years ago.
-This project focuses on the Global crude oil production, consumption and refinery capacity in 2021.
+This project focuses mainly on the Global crude oil production, consumption and refinery capacity in 2021.